1 day Inca Trail to Machu Picchu; Hike from the Km 104 to the Sun Gate

 By 1:00 pm: Hike the last 45 minutes down to Machu Picchu arriving at the Guard House.
 Make sure to take the iconic Machu Picchu picture here and enjoy the absolutely stunning views.
 There are also a few important Inca sites between the Sun Gate and Machu Picchu, ask your guide about these historical places.
 Make sure to go slowly and enjoy your time walking in the footsteps of the Inca.

 By 2 pm: Your guide will start the tour of Machu Picchu, which takes about 2 hours.
-You’ll see the most important parts of Machu Picchu, and learn about Machu Picchu’s three districts, agricultural, residential and religious.
+See the most important parts of Machu Picchu, and learn about Machu Picchu’s three districts, agricultural, residential and religious.
 Take your time to enjoy this magical experience before taking the bus back down to Aguas Calientes.

 By 4:30 pm: Take the 25 minute bus ride to Aguas Calientes.
+Have some lunch here and you will need to be at the train station 30 minutes before your train departs.

 At 6:20 pm; You will take the return Expedition train to Ollantaytambo and catch a ride to Cusco in your tour operators private vehicle.